awsdocs/amazon-athena-user-guide/doc_source/connectors-timestream.md

 ## Performance<a name="connectors-timestream-performance"></a>

-Currently, queries that run using this connector are significantly slower \(more than twice as slow\) than queries that run from Timestream itself\.
-We recommend that you limit the data returned \(not the data scanned\) to less than 256MB\.
-Note that unique and interesting use cases are possible even well below the 256MB recommendation\.
+We recommend that you use the `LIMIT` clause to limit the data returned \(not the data scanned\) to less than 256 MB to ensure that interactive queries are performant\.

+The Lambda function performs predicate pushdown to decrease the data scanned by the query\. `LIMIT` clauses reduce the amount of data scanned, but if you do not provide a predicate, you should expect `SELECT` queries with a `LIMIT` clause to scan at least 16 MB of data\.
+Selecting a subset of columns significantly speeds up query runtime and reduces data scanned\.
+The Timestream connector is resilient to throttling due to concurrency\.

 ## License information<a name="connectors-timestream-license-information"></a>